-Site Area: 10.0ha (approx. 6.6ha developable) Current Use: Agriculture Environmental Constraints: Offham Marshes SSSI Disused Railway Cutting Site of Importance SINC Flood Risk: Part of site susceptible to fluvial, tidal and groundwater flooding Historic Environment: Malling Deanery Conservation Area, Grade II St Michael's Church, high archaeological potential historical features and cultural heritage (including the conservation area, listed building and archaeological remains), and on nearby wildlife and habitats.
+Site Area: 10.0ha (approx. 6.6ha developable)

+Current Use: Agriculture

+Environmental Constraints: Offham Marshes SSSI

+Disused Railway Cutting Site of Importance

+SINC

+Flood Risk: Part of site susceptible to fluvial, tidal and

+Historic Environment: Malling Deanery Conservation Area, Grade II potential

+St Michael's Church, high archaeological

-9.137 Parts of site are susceptible to fluvial, tidal and groundwater flooding.
+- 9.137 Parts of site are susceptible to fluvial, tidal and groundwater flooding.
 The site is situated on the northern side of the town in a 'green finger' between the 1970s part of the Malling Estate to the east and the River Ouse, mainline railway and Landport Estate to the west.
-The site is currently in agricultural use.

-9.138 Development of the site could adversely impact the special qualities of the National Park, for instance on landscape and views, on recreational activities (the Ouse Valley Way), on tranquillity (including dark night skies), on
+The site is currently in agricultural use. - 9.138 Development of the site could adversely impact the special qualities of the National Park, for instance on landscape and views, on recreational activities (the Ouse Valley Way), on tranquillity (including dark night skies), on